Lukoh/AndoridAppArch/README.md

 ## Summary
 Goforer Advanced Android Architecture consist of Presentation layer, Domain layer and Repository layer.
 And new latest technologies, Clean Architecture + Dagger 2.11 + MVVM design pattern + LiveData + ROOM Tech, were applied into Advanced Android App Architecture.
+And RecyclreFragment() Ver 2.0 has been updated.
+The advanced fuction already was applied into RecyclreFragment().
 These stuff make Android Apps to be extended being more competitive power and help them to maintain consistency.

 ## Components Demonstrated
 - [Dagger 2.11](https://google.github.io/dagger/)